vkhrystych/tobeor/README.md

 if (a === 'foo' || a === 'buz' || a === 'foobuz') {}
 ```

-Instead of this I did this small package, where you can pass variable and array with value variants:
+Instead of this I have made this small package, where you can pass variable and array with value variants:

 ```
 if (tobeor(a, ['foo', 'buz', 'foobuz'])) {}